Frederick Shaw (British Army officer): Military career

+Promoted to substantive colonel in March 1911, he succeeded Colonel Aylmer Hunter-Weston as a general staff officer, grade 1 (GSO1) in India, before being promoted to the temporary rank of brigadier general in May 1913, when he took command of the 3rd Division's 9th Infantry Brigade.

-He served in World War I, initially commanding the 3rd Division's 9th Brigade in which role he deployed to France.
-He was wounded by a shell that hit his headquarters on 12 November 1914.
+He served in World War I, initially commanding his 9th Brigade in which role he deployed to France with the British Expeditionary Force.
+He was wounded by a shell that hit his headquarters on 12 November and evacuated to Britain.
+He was promoted to major general on 28 December 1914, "for distinguished conduct in the Field".
 After his recovery, in 1915, he was initially appointed as general officer commanding (GOC) of the 29th Division on its mobilisation in January.
-Just two months later, however, he was replaced by Aylmer Hunter-Weston and was later appointed Commander of the 13th (Western) Division.
-He then became Director of Home Defence and subsequently Chief of the General Staff for Home Forces.
+Just two months later, however, he was replaced by Major General Aylmer Hunter-Weston and was later appointed GOC of the 13th (Western) Division, which he led in the Gallipoli campaign from May until October.
+He then became director of home defence and subsequently chief of the general staff for Home Forces.
+This was followed in May 1918 by his being appointed as Commander-in-Chief, Ireland, taking over from Bryan Mahon and receiving a temporary promotion to lieutenant general.

 On 19 September 1919, during the Irish War of Independence, he suggested that the police force in Ireland be expanded via the recruitment of a special force of volunteer British ex-servicemen.
 Following direct intervention from London, the "Black and Tans" and Auxiliary Division of the Constabulary were introduced in order to achieve a decisive result.
 This intervention preceded a purge of the Irish administration at Dublin Castle during which Shaw himself was replaced.

-Shaw retired in 1920 and died on 6 January 1942.
+Shaw, who in June 1919 was promoted to substantive lieutenant general, retired in 1920 and died on 6 January 1942, during the Second World War, at the age of 80.